-Striving for excellence in gene delivery to support basic science research and clinical-stage drug development of the future
+Striving for excellence in gene delivery to support basic science research and the clinical-stage drug development of the future

 Virovek specializes in large-scale and custom-made adeno-associated virus (AAV) vector production through our innovative and patented BAC-to-AAV and toxin-based cell ablation technologies.
 We offer comprehensive services including gene cloning and baculovirus production.
 Our AAV production platform is able to generate 1E+17vg/ml of virus from a single production run.